tomerovadia/AllAboard/README.md

 ## Controller

-As in Ruby on Rails, the Controllers provide developers an easy way to process HTTP requests and develop responses.
+As in Rails, the controllers provide developers an easy way to process HTTP requests and develop responses.
 Controllers have methods corresponding to actions defined in the routes (e.g. `show`, `index`, `create`, or custom routes) and utilize Models and Views to assist in this process.

-All Aboard provides a `ControllerBase` class that all controllers inherit from (similar to Ruby on Rails' `ActiveController::Base`).
+All Aboard provides a `ControllerBase` class that all controllers inherit from (similar to Rails' `ActiveController::Base`).

-`ControllerBase` gives every controller the `#render` and `#redirect_to` methods, which are primarily responsible for loading the response data into the Rack response object, `res`.
-As in Ruby on Rails, all controller actions should end in exactly one of these two methods.
-Calling more than one raises a double render exception.
+`ControllerBase` gives every controller the `#render` and `#redirect_to` methods (among others), which are primarily responsible for loading the response data into the Rack response object, `res`.
+As in Rails, all controller actions should end in exactly one of these two methods.
+Calling more than one doesn't make sense and thus raises a double render exception.

 ### ControllerBase#render